jackboot7/engineering-management/README.md

 This is list of Engineering Management resources.
 Although most of these resources are in english some of them are in Spanish.

-This are resources I've used myself in my journey as an engineering manager.
+These are resources I've used myself in my journey as an engineering manager.
 This page will receive constant updates.